The CCube reconstruction algorithm for the SoLid experiment: Signal definition

 \section{Signal definition}

-The SoLid detector uses the IBD process to detect antineutrinos.
+The SoLid detector uses the IBD process ($\bar{\nu}_e + p \to n + e^+$) to detect antineutrinos.
 This justifies the use of two scintillators: $^6$LiF:ZnS(Ag) screens to capture the neutron and PVT as a proton-enriched target for the antineutrino, hence recording the positron scintillation.
 For the former, once the neutron is thermalised through elastic collisions, it is captured and produces tritium and $\alpha$ particles, detected in the ZnS(Ag) crystal which is integrated in the neutron-detection screens.
 The latter detects in addition to the positron scintillation the subsequent positron annihilation gammas.

-The antineutrino energy is defined from the IBD process as follows:
+Two main sources of background can mimic the signal: the natural radioactivity of the detector, \textit{e.g.} bismuth-polonium (BiPo) cascade, and the atmospheric neutrons creating spallations in and around the detector.
+The former is strongly suppressed by using the properties of scintillation in ZnS detector crystals.
+The latter is reduced in the SoLid detector by maximally using the granularity of the PVT cells, and hence relies on the cube reconstruction method discussed in this article.